uezo/ChatdollKit/README.md

 1. 🐟Resource preparation
     - Import 3D model and put it on the scene
-    - Put voice files to resource directory and configure AnimatorController and set it to the 3D model
+    - Put voice files to resource directory and animation clips to animations directory

 1. 🍣Setup
-    - Run `Setup ModelController` in the context menu on inspector
+    - Run `Setup ModelController` and `Setup Animator` in the context menu on inspector
     - Set the name of ShapeKey for blink